 - Focuses on project outcomes in addition to deliverables

 - Integrates with PMIstandards+™ for access to content that helps the user apply the PMBOK® Guide on the job

-Differences Between PMBOK Guide 6th and 7th Edition
+Seven differences between PMBOK Guide 6th and 7th edition

 There are many significant differences between PMBOK 6th edition and PMBOK 7th edition.

 At the most basic level, one huge difference between them is the sheer size of the physical book; the new edition comes in just 370 pages as compared to the earlier version, which consisted of 756 pages.

 Let’s see the other major differences between PMBOK 7 and PMBOK 6 in detail.

 In PMBOK 6th edition, the standard for project management primarily focuses on processes, which are organized into 5 Process Groups:

 Now in the PMBOK 7th edition, the focus has shifted to 12 Project Delivery Principles.
 These principles specify the “what” and “why” of the project delivery.
 They describe a fundamental truth, norm, or value and are not prescriptive